 As noted in the earlier Taxing Times article, an insured's attained age is a necessary component in applying many of the tests under Section 7702 and, by reference, Section 7702A, the Code's definition of a "modified endowment contract."
-The final regulations, consistent with the proposed regulations, establish a general rule for determining an insured's attained age for purposes of calculating the guideline level premium under Section 7702(c)(4), applying the cash value corridor of Section 7702(d) and utilizing the computational rules of Section 7702(e).
+The final regulations, consistent with the proposed regulations, establish a general rule for determining an insured's attained age for purposes of calculating the guideline level premium under Section 7702(d) and utilizing the computational rules of Section 7702(e).